A. P. Rajah

-Arumugam Ponnu Rajah (7 July 1911 – 28 September 1999) was a Singaporean judge, diplomat and politician.
+Arumugam Ponnurajah, (Note: ஆறுமுகம் பொன்னுராஜா) (7 July 1911 – 28 September 1999) commonly known as A. P. Rajah, was a Singaporean judge, diplomat and politician.
 He served as Speaker of the Parliament of Singapore between 1964 and 1966 becoming the first speaker after independence, as Singapore High Commissioner to the United Kingdom and later Singapore High Commissioner to Australia, and thereafter on the Supreme Court.
 He was Singapore's first Supreme Court judge to remain on the bench after turning 70.

-He is the only known individual to have served as a judge, diplomat and politician in the course of his life.

 Education

 Rajah received his early education at St. Paul's Institution and Raffles Institution.
 In 1932, he attended University of Oxford where he received a law degree.
-He was later conferred the Honorary Degree of Doctor of Laws by the National University of Singapore (NUS) on 14 November 1984.
+He was later conferred the Honorary Degree of Doctor of Laws by the National University of Singapore on 14 November 1984.

 Career

 In 1948, Rajah contested in the Legislative Council of Singapore for Rural West Constituency as a Progressive Party candidate but lost to independent candidate Srish Chandra Goho (S. C. Goho).

 In 1949, Rajah was elected a city councillor.

 In 1953, Rajah represented Singapore to attend the Coronation of Queen Elizabeth II.

 In 1959, Rajah re-entered politics as an independent candidate and was elected to the Legislative Assembly for Farrer Park.

 He lost his seat in 1963, but was appointed the Speaker of the Legislative Assembly of Singapore in 1964.

 In 1965, after Singapore gained independence, the Legislative Assembly of Singapore was renamed the Parliament of Singapore and he became the first Speaker of the Parliament.

 In 1966, Rajah was appointed as the High Commissioner to UK.

 Between 1971 and 1973, he was appointed as the High Commissioner to Australia and Fiji.

 Rajah returned to Singapore in 1973 to resume legal practice, and was later appointed as a Supreme Court judge on 1 October 1976.
 He held the appointment till he retired on 30 September 1990 at the age of 79.

-Rajah was the Pro-Chancellor of National University of Singapore from 1990 to 1999 and was also chairman of the Hindu Advisory Board in that time.
+Rajah was the Pro-Chancellor of NUS from 1990 to 1999 and was also chairman of the Hindu Advisory Board in that time.